TruStory/truchain/README.md

 Copy `genesis.json` from secrets repo into `.chain/config`.

 Run `make wipe_chain`.

-Copy the validator info from `.chain/config/priv_validator.json` into the "validators" section of `genesis.json`.
+Open the `genesis.json` file and in the "validators" section overwrite the "address" and "pub_key"->"value" fields with the corresponding values from `.chain/config/priv_validator.json`.

 5. Start blockchain